thjomnx/java-systemd/README.md

 Lookout for class org.systemd.Playground and run its main method to test some simple stuff.

+## License

+LGPL v2 and AFL v2.1 - just like dbus-java.

 ## Disclaimer

 These are no "official" Java bindings for systemd via D-Bus.
 I only work on it if the following requisites are met: